pminina01/readthedocs/File-target.md

 _archiveFileName_ - Name of the file to be used for an archive.
 [Layout](Layouts)
 It may contain a special placeholder {#####} that will be replaced with a sequence of numbers depending on the archiving strategy.
 The number of hash characters used determines the number of numerical digits to be used for numbering files.
+**warning** when deleting archives files is enabled (e.g. _maxArchiveFiles_ ), the folder of the archives should different than the log files.

 _archiveNumbering_ - Way file archives are numbered.
 Possible values: